Stillpoint-Software/hyperbee.expressions/docs/state-machine/overview.md

 State machine creation occurs in two passes:

 ### Pass 1: Expression Tree Transformation
-The first pass uses a Lowering Technique to transform flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened goto state machine.
-This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.
-This step also identifies variables that persist across state transitions and which will need to be hoisted by the builder.
+The first pass uses a Lowering Technique to transform `BlockAsyncExpression`s into state trees, and handles the lowering of complex flow control constructs (ifs, switches, loops, try/catch, and awaits) in to more primitive representations.
+This step also identifies variables that persist across states and require hoisting.

 ### Pass 2: State Machine Builder
 The second pass builds the state machine based on the transformed structure.
 This involves creating a state-machine type,